 National League of Cities

-Apply for the 2021 Vacant Properties Leadership Institute!
+Announcing the 12 cities selected for the 2022 Vacant Property Leadership Institute!

 Learn more about the Leadership Institute